section-engineering-education/engineering-education/content/articles/learn-how-to-create-pdf-file-in-c-sharp-using-ironpdf/index.md

 ![text-to-save-as-pdf](/engineering-education/learn-how-to-create-pdf-file-in-c-sharp-using-ironpdf/text-to-save-as-pdf.png)

-When you click the save button, you should see a window similar to the one shown below.
+When you click the save button, you should see a window like the one shown below.

 ![save-file](/engineering-education/learn-how-to-create-pdf-file-in-c-sharp-using-ironpdf/save-file.png)